ozdemiroorhan/NLP-SQUAD/README.md

 - Given data to the model should be enhanced in order to increase the accuracy.

+## Folders:
+# Data:
+- Downloaded data is in this folder.
+Dowloading script is available in Preporeccsing.py.
+The program automatically will download it under Data folder, if it is exist.
+# Image:
+- Model accuracy will be saved in this folder after training process.
+# Weight
+- Model weight, encoder and decoder model will be saved under this folder.

 ## Model:
 To train the model, Seq2Seq architecture have been chosen.